 Please email us at email@example.com if you have any questions about the tour!

-Spanish-speaking driver, shared dorm room, shared transportation: $251 USD per person
+Spanish-speaking driver, shared hostel dorm room, shared transportation: $251 USD per person

-English-speaking guide, shared dorm room, shared transportation: $335 USD per person
+English-speaking guide, shared hostel dorm room, shared transportation: $335 USD per person

-Spanish-speaking driver, private accommodation, shared transportation: $365 USD per person
+Spanish-speaking driver, private hostel double room, shared transportation: $365 USD per person

-English-speaking guide, private accommodation, shared transportation: $440 USD per person
+English-speaking guide, private hostel double room, shared transportation: $440 USD per person

-Please note that this tour is for the adventurous.
-The Uyuni Salt Flats are in a remote area, are only accessible with 4×4 vehicles, and have very little infrastructure supporting them (in terms of hostels and hotels).
-The hostels on this trip are very basic and often have power and water outages – this is a consistent issue for all hostels and hotels in the area.
+This tour is for the adventurous.
+The Uyuni Salt Flats are in the middle of nowhere, are only accessible with 4×4 vehicles, and have very little infrastructure supporting them (in terms of hostels and hotels).
+The hostels on this trip are very basic and often have power and water outages – this is a consistent issue for all homes, hostels, and hotels in the area.
 The food during the trip is also quite basic.
 All of that said, most travelers leave saying that this was the adventure of a lifetime!
-If you are concerned with the level of comfort on the tour, please choose one of the Superior or Luxury Uyuni tour options on this page.
+If you are concerned with the level of comfort on the tour, please choose one of the Superior or Luxury Uyuni tour options.

 Experience the incredible Uyuni Salt Flats and some of the area’s other attractions, like high altitude lagoons, flamingos, and hot springs.
 This 4 day, 3 night package includes everything you’ll need to enjoy your trip from San Pedro de Atacama to the Bolivian desert.